USDA-FSA/fsa-design-system/components/date-picker/index.md

 ### Disable Weekends

-You can only allow for the selection of weekdays on the calendar, by assigning an array <code>[0,0,0,0,0,1,1]</code> as the <code>disabledDays</code> property when instantiating an instance of the Date Picker.
-The first spot in the array is represented by a Monday.
-You can also disable a specific day of the week by adding a one to the array for any of the days represented.
+You can only allow for the selection of specific weekdays on the calendar, by assigning an array <code>[0,0,0,0,0,1,1]</code> as the <code>disabledDays</code> property when instantiating an instance of the Date Picker.
+The first spot in the array represents Monday.
+You can also disable a specific day of the week by adding a `1` to the array for any of the days represented.

 <div class="ds-preview">
   <div class="fsa-field">